Fact Sheet 11:

 Voting records are kept at the County Clerk's or Registrar of Voters office and at the California Secretary of State office.
 California voter records are available to four categories of users: election/political, scholarly, journalistic, or governmental purpose.
 Requesters must apply to the California Secretary of State or the county elections office for the records and must certify the purpose for their request.

 The state offers the Safe at Home program to provide confidential address protection for individuals who must keep their home address private because of personal safety issues.
 Victims of domestic violence and stalking, employees and volunteers of reproductive health care clinics, and others whose safety is at risk can apply for the California Safe at Home program.
-For more information, call the California Secretary of State at (877) 322-5227 or visit http://www.sos.ca.gov/safeathome/ .
-At least 28 states offer similar confidentiality programs (See National Network to End Domestic Violence's list of state confidentiality programs).
+For more information, call the California Secretary of State at (877) 322-5227 or visit https://www.sos.ca.gov/safeathome/about-safe-at-home.htm.
+At least 35 other states offer similar address confidentiality programs.
+View can the complete list at http://www.victimsofcrime.org/our-programs/stalking-resource-center/help-for-victims/address-confidentiality-programs.

 Birth certificates are on file in the county in which the birth occurred and at the Office of Vital Records in Sacramento.
 Birth records usually contain the name of the child, date and time of birth, the city and the hospital in which the child was born, the parents' names, the attending physician's name and various signatures.
 Birth records housed in the State Vital Records Office are public and can be ordered by anyone with sufficient identifying information (See CA State Vital Record's explanation of Authorized Copy vs. Informational Copy).
 County records may be confidential and available only to the subject of the record or by court order.
 Confidentiality policies differ by county.